djiworks/followMe/README.md

 ### Server-side:
 -   startTrackingSession: On connection, client asks to server a registration code which is also the session code to share
 - joinTrackingSession (sessionCode, followerName): To join a location tracker session from a session code
 - updateTracking (location): To ask server to transfer a location to other followers
+- leaveTrackingSession: Stop session

 ### Client-side:
 - setSessionCode (sessionCode): Server sends the token to share in this event